Lost Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Find Lost Louisiana Traffic Ticket Information

 - Not guilty.

-For some drivers, pleading guilty or no contest is the easiest route.
-They can pay their tickets (some cities and parishes even offer online payment) and go on about their days.
-The violations will show up on their driving records, but this might not be too much cause for concern if it doesn’t put them at risk for suspension or revocation.
+For some drivers, pleading "guilty" or "no contest" is the easiest route.
+They can pay their LA traffic tickets (some cities and parishes even offer online payment) and go on about their days.
+The violations will show up on their LA driving records, but this might not be too much cause for concern if it doesn't put them at risk for suspension or revocation.

-For other drivers―such as those who believe they’re not guilty or who committed justifiable offenses―pleading not guilty is the best option.
+For other drivers―such as those who believe they're "not guilty" or who committed justifiable traffic offenses―pleading "not guilty" is the best option.

 (Plead Guilty or No Contest)